 Wash.
 Admin.
-Code § 468-58-030 - Limited access highways - Policies on commercial approaches, common carrier and school bus stops, mail box locations and pedestrian crossings
+Code § 468-58-030 - Limited access highways-Policies on commercial approaches, common carrier and school bus stops, mail box locations and pedestrian crossings

 (1)

-controlled limited access highways:
+Fully controlled limited access

-No commercial approaches shall be permitted direct access to main roadway but
+shall be permitted direct access to main roadway but only to frontage roads

-only to frontage roads when these are provided in the access plan or to the
+when these are provided in the access plan or to the crossroads of interchanges

-crossroads of interchanges outside the limits of full access control.
+outside the limits of full access control.

 (b) No common carrier bus stops other than